jbr36/EAM7Routine/README.md

 ## Installation

-The code provides a subroutine which can easly be linked into main MD, RPMD, OPTIM etc. drivers.
+The code provides a subroutine which can easily be linked into main MD, RPMD, OPTIM etc. drivers.